Samsung Galaxy Player

-The Samsung Galaxy Player (known as the Samsung Galaxy S WiFi in Europe) was a line of Android-based all-purpose pocket computers produced by Samsung.
+The Samsung Galaxy Player (known as the Samsung Galaxy S WiFi in Europe) is a line of discontinued Android-based all-purpose pocket computers produced by Samsung.
 The product was debuted on 2 September at the 2010 IFA in Berlin, and was showcased at the 2011 CES in Las Vegas.

 Models

 All of the Galaxy Player models support 3-axis accelerometer.
 The Galaxy Player 4.2 also supports 3-axis gyroscope.